cp-57/tag-security/assessments/projects/jaeger/self-assessment.md

 an arbitrarily large amount of data, possibly incurring financial cost or overwhelming the servers)

+* Jaeger does not provide real-time alerts.
+For example, it won’t automatically alert a user if a system is down.
+* It does not provide detailed system metrics collection.
+For example, CPU usage, memory usage, or disk input/output.
+This is reserved for system monitoring tools.
+* No automatic anomaly detection (no ML capabilities).
+It provides the visualization and capabilities for users to detect anomalies themselves, but not automatically.
+* It is not designed for security monitoring or security compliance monitoring.
+Jaeger complements, rather than replaces, existing monitoring systems.
+* It is not intended for or capable of business analytics (user behavior, conversion rates…).
+* Jaeger does not focus on preventing insider data leaks.

 ## Self-assessment use

-This self-assessment is created by the [project] team to perform an internal analysis of the project's security.
-It is not intended to provide a security audit of [project], or function as an independent assessment or attestation of [project]'s security health.
+This self-assessment is created by the Jaeger team to perform an internal analysis of the project's security.
+It is not intended to provide a security audit of Jaeger, or function as an independent assessment or attestation of Jaeger's security health.

-This document serves to provide [project] users with an initial understanding of [project]'s security, where to find existing security documentation, [project] plans for security, and general overview of [project] security practices, both for development of [project] as well as security of [project].
+This document serves to provide Jaeger users with an initial understanding of Jaeger's security, where to find existing security documentation, Jaeger plans for security, and general overview of Jaeger security practices, both for development of Jaeger as well as security of Jaeger.

-This document provides the CNCF TAG-Security with an initial understanding of [project] to assist in a joint-assessment, necessary for projects under incubation.
-Taken together, this document and the joint-assessment serve as a cornerstone for if and when [project] seeks graduation and is preparing for a security audit.
+This document provides the CNCF TAG-Security with an initial understanding of Jaeger to assist in a joint-assessment, necessary for projects under incubation.
+Taken together, this document and the joint-assessment serve as a cornerstone for if and when Jaeger seeks graduation and is preparing for a security audit.

 ## Security functions and features